Agim Ramadani: Death

 The death of Agim Ramadani has been a source of speculation.
-The account of his death reported by the KLA was that he had been killed in surprise attack by Serbian forces during the battle of Košare.
-American journalist James Ridgeway speculates that his death was connected to a string of assassinations of prominent KLA and FARK leaders that link to Hashim Thaçi.
+The account of his death reported by the KLA was that he had been killed in a surprise attack by Serbian forces during the Battle of Košare.
+American journalist James Ridgeway speculates that his death was connected to a string of assassinations of prominent KLA and Armed Forces of Kosova (FARK) leaders that link to Hashim Thaçi.
 Isni Berisha, a former KLA soldier who witnessed Ramadani's death said he was killed in a surprise attack by Serbs.

-Plans prior to his Death
+Plans prior to his death

 In 1997, Agim Ramadani planned an attack on Dubrava Prison to free Albanian prisoners held by Yugoslavia.
 Ramadani insisted he needed 20 people, a truck, and a tractor for weapons.
 The plan was abandoned as the situation in Kosovo shifted with the attack on Prekaz.
 Ramadani later suspected someone had leaked their intentions after the prisoners were suddenly relocated from Dubrava.

-Agim Ramadani, prior to his death, had plans to fight in his home region of Karadak and had asked Ahmet Krasniqi, leader of the Armed Forces of Kosova (FARK), for permission to begin his own operations in Karadak.
+Prior to his death, he also reportedly had plans to fight in his home region of Karadak and had asked Ahmet Krasniqi, leader of the FARK, for permission to begin his own operations in Karadak.
 However, Ahmet Krasniqi refused.

-Later, just before his death during the Battle of Košare, Agim Ramadani stated: "If my fate allows me to capture Junik, I will never stay in Dukagjin again, but I will go and fight in my Karadak.
+Later, just before his death during the Battle of Košare, Ramadani stated: "If my fate allows me to capture Junik, I will never stay in Dukagjin again, but I will go and fight in my Karadak.
 However, I owe Junik because I left against my will."